skip to main content

 • Visual Adjustments: You can use Zoom’s “View Options” to enlarge slides, adjust contrast, or enter full-screen mode for improved visibility.

 • Need Assistance?
-If you require accessibility accommodations beyond those provided, please contact us at forensicnursing@tamu.edu
+If you require accessibility accommodations beyond those provided, contact us at forensicnursing@tamu.edu

 On-Demand Recorded Webinars